-Date: 16th May 2023
+Date: 21st May 2024

-1.1 Health and Safety Statement of Intent for Lyng Hall School
+1.1 Health and Safety Statement of Intent for Finham Park Multi-Academy Trust

-At Lyng Hall School we strive to inspire through the delivery of a "World Class" education - success for all our learners.
-This Trust is a beacon of excellence for our community where everyone feels safe, valued, included and proud.
-We nurture every learner's natural curiosity - providing them with life enriching opportunities to develop socially, academically and morally.
+At Finham Park Multi-Academy we strive to inspire students through the delivery of an innovative "World Class" education.
+Our school is a beacon of excellence for the community where everyone feels safe, valued, included and proud.
+We nurture every learner's natural curiosity, providing them with life enriching opportunities to develop socially academically and morally.

-We value honesty, teamwork and leadership; enjoyment, excitement and challenge will be key features of life here.
+We value courageousness, perseverance, integrity, humility and kindness; enjoyment, excitement and challenge will be key features of life here.
 Learners develop confidence, resilience, respect for others and a life-long love of learning, making them valued members of the Coventry community and contributors to both national and international stages.